rjcassara-/files/resume2018.md

     - Designed and executed migration of physical infrastructure to virtualized environment on VMWare.
     - Configured and managed development environment: firewall, VPN, DNS, Certificate Authority, etc.
     - Coordinated and executed migration of virtual systems into AWS
-    - Managed incident response and recovery
+    - Managed incident detection, response, and recovery

 **Clear Carbon Consulting**